When to Arrive?

 - If you are not able to see the housing in person, ask the landlord to provide you with pictures of the accommodation.
 It is best if there are pictures of each room.
 Another option is to arrange a video call with the landlord to walk through the house online.
 You can use CUE’s Google Hangouts access to facilitate this.

 - Ask if the rent includes utilities (heat, water, power, telephone, cable, and/or internet).
-If these are not included, ask what the average bill for each of these is in the Fall, Winter, and when it is likely to be most expensive.
+If these are not included, ask what the average bill for each of these is in the Fall and Winter, as well as when it is likely to be most expensive.

 - Find out about laundry facilities.